 A couple of years ago, my friends and I went to a Halloween party dressed as the characters from Fight Club.
 We looked amazing, if I do say so myself.
-I did the makeup for our "Jack" (Narrator/Edward Norton's character in the movie), so well in fact, when we got home, her Father jumped and asked what happened to her before she realized she looked like she had been in a fight and had to explain it was all makeup (good sign you've done an accurate black eye).
+I did the makeup for our “Jack”, so well in fact, when we got home, her Father jumped and asked what happened to her – A good sign you’ve done an accurate black eye.

-Also accurate was my representation of Marla, in which I was a complete mess that night- of course, that was due to the food poisoning I got right as we got arrived at the party ...so not quite the intentional mess I had been going for.
-This is also why there are no pictures of that night.
+Also accurate was my representation of Marla, in which I was a complete mess.
+Of course, that was due to the food poisoning I got right as we arrived at the party – so not quite the intentional mess I had been going for.
+This is also why there are no pictures from that night.

 Seeing as this has become a cult classic, and has so many memorable quotes, it makes for a fun costume idea.

-- First step: add blood to your collar - there are a number of ways to do this.
-Seeing as I didn't want to ruin the shirt I had, and didn't have time to buy another, I just used red sharpie on a piece of tape, covered that sharpied tape with another piece so it wouldn't smear on my fingers/clothes, and simply stuck the tape on the collar.
-Something I learned during this process- if you're going the tape route, try not to use a shiny tape-it shows more easily in photos (Not the end of the world, but you know, it could look better).
-The best part of using tape is that its easily removable, and takes no effort to make.
+- First step: add blood to your collar – there are a number of ways to do this.
+Seeing as I didn’t want to ruin the shirt I had, and didn’t have time to buy another, I just used red sharpie on a piece of tape, covered that sharpied tape with another piece so it wouldn’t smear on my fingers/clothes, and stuck the tape on the collar.
+Something I learned during this process- if you’re going the tape route, try not to use a shiny tape-it shows up more easily in photos.

-- If you don't care about the shirt, splatter paint, nail polish, or whatever you have on hand on the collar.
-You can also get fake blood from the costume store and use that on it if you so desired.
+- If you don’t care about the shirt, splatter paint, nail polish, or whatever you have on hand on the collar.
+You can also get fake blood from the costume store and use that if so desired.

-The classic fight look - black eye, cut under the eyebrow, scrape on the forehead, and a bloody lip/nose.
-Oh, and don't forget the bags under your eyes.
+The classic fight look – black eye, cut under the eyebrow, scrape on the forehead, and a bloody lip and nose.
+Oh, and don’t forget the bags under your eyes.

 - I started with pink eyeshadow in the corners and under my eyes, on the side of my nose, above my eyebrow, below one nostril, and on the side of my lip.
 I went in with a light purple shadow to add more depth.

-- I used a combination of blue, dark purple, and green around one eye to create the bruise effect for a black and broken nose/bruised lip, highlighting with yellow.
+- Create bruises with a combination of blue, dark purple, and green around one.
+This also works to create a broken nose/bruised lip.
+Don’t forget to highlight with yellow.

 Ta-da!
-This is probably the easiest makeup look I've done because it's ok if it looks a bit messy (that and I'm not attempting to look pretty, so I don't feel the need to cover any imperfections).
-Side note for this look, you could do a five o'clock shadow if you're feeling adventurous...or you know...grow one if you have the ability.
+This is probably the easiest makeup look I’ve done because it’s better if it looks messy.
+You could even create a five o’clock shadow if you’re feeling adventurous…or you know…grow one if you have the ability.

-For any of her looks, do your makeup with the opposite hand you usually use.
-This will assure that you don't try to make it look too good (not to mention, its how the makeup artist for the movie did her makeup).
+When creating any of her looks, do your makeup with the opposite hand you usually use.
+This will ensure that it won’t look too good.
+Not to mention, its how the makeup artist for the movie did her makeup.
 Her makeup seems to be pretty similar for every outfit she wears: purple or gray eyeshadow and black eyeliner.
-And no matter the outfit, she is also rarely without a cigarette in her hand.
+And no matter the outfit, she is rarely without a cigarette in her hand.

 Just remember, “We are all part of the same compost heap.”